St. Pauli: History

 At the beginning of the 17th century, it developed as a suburb called 'Hamburger Berg' (Hamburg mountain) outside the gates of the nearby city of Hamburg and close to the city of Altona.
 The name comes from a hill in that area intended for defensive use in 1620 (it provided an unobstructed field of fire for artillery).
 Therefore, settlement was initially not allowed there, but soon businesses, which were desired inside neither Hamburg nor Altona, e.g., for their smell or noise, were relegated to 'Hamburger Berg'.
 Furthermore, the rope makers (or 'Reeper' in Low German) were placed here because in the city it was hard to find enough space for their work.

-The name of St. Pauli's most famous street Reeperbahn, or "Rope Walk," harkens back to its rope-making past.
+The name of St. Pauli's most famous street Reeperbahn, or "Rope Maker's Walk," harkens back to its rope-making past.
 When people were officially allowed to live in St. Pauli at the end of the 17th century the city government moved workhouses and (pestilence) hospitals out of the city to 'Hamburger Berg,' which later was named after its church, 'St. Pauli' (Saint Paul), although this church is now in a different quarter due to changing district boundaries.
 St. Pauli was mainly used by sailors for entertainment during their stay in Hamburg and Altona.
 To this day it is known as the "sinful mile," combining the upper and lower standards of entertainment, from musicals, theaters, to bars and clubs, as well as the most known red light district.

 There have been various social issues and conflicts during the last decades, including the Hafenstraße, Rote Flora and Bambule.